 Well one day when I was scanning through a Family Circle magazine.
 And way at the bottom of the page I saw a article that caught my eye "penny-pinching breakfasts".
 It was really small print and I almost missed it.
 The article had recipes for frugal breakfast mixes and I already had all the ingredients to make them right in my pantry.

 I normally double the recipe so the big ice cream tubs are perfect.
-Then I leave a 1/2 cup measure in the container so my daughter can prepare it all by herself.
-I also have the printed on the top of the cover.
+I add a 1/2 cup measure cup to the container and the directions are labeled on top of the container.

 Just add all the ingredients into a large bowl and mix together.
 Place pancake mix in a air tight container, seal and label.